 It’s not as if my entry into the field of editing was entirely accidental.
 Far from it.
 I was writing and editing in school, in university, and even in a job with an international educational organization.
 Editing came naturally to me, and I thoroughly enjoyed it.
 So, when I wanted to make productive use of a couple of months of free time between a gruelling exam and the declaration of the result, I snapped up a writing and editing job.
 The result came.
 I failed.
 The job – a filler until then – became my mainstay.
 After a few years of working full time, I decided to go independent and concentrate solely on editing.
 That’s how worddelights.com came into being.

-There, that’s my boring story.
-But hey, my life ain’t boring.
-I consider myself fortunate to have the time and circumstances to indulge in activities that uplift my soul – yoga, meditation, reading, cooking, and travelling.
 For a very long time, I had the desire to put together my travel experiences, which have been many, in the form of a book.
 Several things held me back, laziness topping the list.
 But in the last month of the last decade, I managed to put together a small tragicomic memoir of my major travel mishaps over the years.
 The book is available for purchase on Amazon (click on the book cover in the sidebar).
 Now that I have set the ball rolling, I am onto my next project – my first novel, which is at the intersection of sci-fi, fantasy and mythology.
 I also blog about my travel adventures at Like a Bird.
 On other sundry topics, ranging from politics and society to environment and food, I blog at Contemplation.